IAMconsortium/nomenclature/docs/user_guide/config.rst

     region:
       country: true

-the nomenclature package will add a common list of countries to a region codelist.
+the nomenclature package will add all countries to the *region* codelist.

 More details on the list of countries can be found here: :ref:`countries`.